 Safety

 Since post-TACE symptoms of transient AEs disappeared in a short time in most patients, these did not affect the subsequent treatment.
 We did not summarize these transient AEs related to TACE.
-Thirty-two patients (78.0%) in the two groups experienced treatment-related AEs, including 12 patients (37.5%) with high-grade AEs (≥ grade 3; Table 4).
+Thirty-two patients (78.0) in the two groups experienced treatment-related AEs, including 12 patients (37.5) with high-grade AEs (≥ grade 3; Table 4).
 The most frequent treatment-related AEs were asthenia, hand-foot skin reaction, proteinuria, hypertension, decreased white blood cell and platelet counts, hypoproteinemia, ascites, nausea, and decreased weight, and most of these AEs were mild to moderate in severity.
 The incidence of AEs of ≥ grade 3 was similar between the two groups.
 Immune-related AEs included myocarditis (1 patient, grade 2) and hypothyroidism (2 patients, grade 2).
 The incidence of dose reduction/discontinuation during treatment was 30.4% (7/23) in the TL group and 27.8% (5/18) in the PTL group.

 DISCUSSION